davidjnelson/timeline-tech-challenge/README.md

 - see if there is redundant code in the click handler and the start playing method.
 I've been doing tdd using "red, green, refactor", but ran out of time before the refactor stage.
 - see if there's an opportunity to split another class out of TimelineModel.  it's getting too big.
+- get the unit and integration tests running in under 200 milliseconds.  use requestAnimationFrame in the tests themselves too, because setInterval is not precise enough there either.

 ## Notes
 - I wanted to write this in es6 and cross compile it with traceur, but I felt that was outside the scope of the